MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  4 │
     =#

-In DataKnots, pipelines are built algebraically, using pipeline composition, identity and other combinators.
-This lets us define sophisticated pipeline components and remix them in creative ways.
+In DataKnots, queries are built algebraically, using query composition, identity and other combinators.
+This lets us define sophisticated query components and remix them in creative ways.

 ### Lifting Julia Functions

-With DataKnots, any native Julia expression can be *lifted* to build a `Pipeline`.
+With DataKnots, any native Julia expression can be *lifted* to build a `Query`.
 Consider the Julia function `double()` that, when applied to a `Number`, produces a `Number`:

     double(x) = 2x
     double(3) #-> 6

-What we want is an analogue to `double` that, instead of operating on numbers, operates on pipelines.
-Such functions are called pipeline combinators.
-We can convert any Julia function to a pipeline combinator by passing to `Lift` the function and its arguments.
+What we want is an analogue to `double` that, instead of operating on numbers, operates on queries.
+Such functions are called query combinators.
+We can convert any Julia function to a query combinator by passing to `Lift` the function and its arguments.

     Double(X) = Lift(double, (X,))

-When given an argument, the combinator `Double` can then be used to build a pipeline that produces a doubled value.
+When given an argument, the combinator `Double` can then be used to build a query that produces a doubled value.

     run(Double(21))
     #=>